Bosnia and Herzegovina

 Bosnia and Herzegovina’s National Emissions Reduction Plan (NERP) currently covers seven coal-fired units and one smaller plant using heavy fuel oil.
 Another three coal plants are subject to limited lifetime derogations (so-called ‘opt-outs’), allowing them to run for a total of 20,000 hours between 1 January 2018 and 31 December 2023, after which they either need to close or comply with the emission limit values for new plants under the Industrial Emissions Directive.

-Bosnia and Herzegovina, along with Kosovo, has the dubious distinction of not complying with the pollution ceilings for any of the required pollutants: sulphur dioxide, dust or nitrogen oxides.
+Bosnia and Herzegovina is not complying with the pollution ceilings for any of the required pollutants: sulphur dioxide, dust or nitrogen oxides.

-Dust emissions in 2022 amounted to 4,892 tonnes – 2.9 times as much as the allowed ceiling.
-This represented a certain decrease from the previous year’s peak of 6,040 tonnes, but was still massively more than the 2,686 tonnes emitted in 2020.
-This very high level was largely due to massive dust emissions from the Gacko plant, which were twelve times as high as the plant’s ceiling in 2022.
+Dust emissions from Bosnia and Herzegovina’s NERP plants amounted to 4,647 tonnes – 2.7 times as much as the allowed ceiling.
+This was slightly less than those in 2022 (4,892 tonnes) and represented a decrease from the 2021 peak of 6,040 tonnes, but was still massively more than the 2,686 tonnes emitted in 2020.

 Power plants in Bosnia and Herzegovina